Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: Numerical Examples

-From Columns $3$ to $9$ in Table 2, it is easy to that the relative error ratios (in the brackets) of our bilateral QBD process are very close to those given by both the multi-layer MMFF method of Wu and He (2021) and the diffusion method of Liu et al. (2014).
-From such a comparison, our bilateral QBD process has two advantages: (a) It can provide a more detailed performance analysis of the double-ended queues, especially in the case with MAP (non-Poisson) inputs. (b) Our bilateral QBD process can easily provide numerical computation of the double-ended queues with MAPs of higher order by means of the matrix-analytic method and the RG-factorizations.
+From Columns $3$ to $9$ in Table 2, it is easy to see that the relative error ratios (in the brackets) of our bilateral QBD process are very close to that given by both the multi-layer MMFF method of Wu and He (2021) and the diffusion method of Liu et al. (2014).
+From such a comparison as well as the numerical computation of the well-known matrix-analytic method, our bilateral QBD process has two advantages: (a) It can easily provide a more detailed performance analysis of the double-ended queues, especially in the cases with MAP (non-Poisson) inputs. (b) Our bilateral QBD process can easily provide numerical computation of the double-ended queues with MAPs of higher order through using the matrix-analytic method and the RG-factorizations.